Electron Engine ™

 With three EE12 boards, a maximum of 60 tube sections can be observed simultaneously, while burning in the tubes, and observe if and how they change.

-All we want to do, is bring long time stored tubes, or new production tubes, in the intended condition.
-If a tube has a fault, that will be typically seen when it performs different from the others.
-Such a difference may go away during burn in, or may get worse even.
-Or, the whole lot goes down in performance, during burn in.
+Sometimes the whole lot goes down in performance, during burn in.
 Sadly, such tubes are around also, but it is better to know this anyway.
-Generally however, burn in will clean the tubes, activate the getter, reduce noise, and almost any kind of problem has a good chance to go away.
-Like Raytheon says, give it 150 hours.
+Generally however, burn in will clean the tubes, activate the getter, reduce noise, and almost any kind of problem has a chance to go away.
+Like Raytheon says, give it 150 hours before you judge a tube. .

-Some possible tubes to burn in
+Some possible tubes to burn in:

 5687, 5751, 5965, 6060, 6072, 6211, 6201, 6414, 6679, 6681, 6829, 6922, 7025, 7062, 7308, 7728, 8514, 6AQ8, 6CG7, 6DJ8, 6DT8, 6N1P, 6N2P, 6N6P, 6N11, 6N23P, 12AT7, 12AU7, 12AX7, 12AY7, 12BH7, 12DT8, A2900, CV455, ECC81, ECC82, ECC83, ECC85, ECC87, ECC88, ECC99, ECC186, ECC189, ECC801S, ECC802S, ECC803S, E81CC, E82CC, E83CC, E88CC, E182CC, M8162.
-Complete list here

-With some adapters sold on Ebay by the Chinese.
+With some adapters sold on Ebay by the Chinese:

 WIth 6SN7 to ECC82 adapter: 6H8C, 6H9C, 6SN7, 6SL7, 12SN7, 12SX7, 12SL7, ECC33, 5691, 5692, 6180.